Travis d'Arnaud Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Cardinals give up the first-fewest home runs in baseball (142 total, one per game).
+- Cardinals pitchers combine to surrender 144 home runs (1.0 per game), the first-fewest in the league.

-- Hudson (5-1) gets the starting nod for the Cardinals in his eighth start of the season.
-He has a 4.02 ERA in 56 2/3 innings pitched, with 33 strikeouts.
+- Wainwright (3-10) gets the starting nod for the Cardinals in his 19th start of the season.
+He has an 8.10 ERA in 83 1/3 innings pitched, with 45 strikeouts.

-- In his most recent time out on Saturday against the Pittsburgh Pirates, the right-hander threw seven innings, giving up one earned run while surrendering three hits.
+- His most recent appearance came on Monday, Aug.
+28 against the San Diego Padres, when the right-hander went six innings, surrendering one earned run while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.